WallarooLabs/wally/intro.md

 - [ePub](https://www.gitbook.com/download/epub/book/sendence/wallaroo)
 - [Mobi](https://www.gitbook.com/download/mobi/book/sendence/wallaroo)

 You can open issues and submit pull requests against [our GitHub repo](https://github.com/Sendence/wallaroo).
+All materials herein are copyrighted 2017 All Rights Reserved by Sendence Solutions LLC and subject to our [Terms and Conditions](book/legal/terms.md).

 ## About Wallaroo